 When I first heard about it, I got annoyed with my conclusion:

-I got annoyed with myself … why I couldn’t be that top 20%. ha.
+I got annoyed with myself, wondering why I couldn’t be in the top 20%. ha.

 Anyway, I digress.